sebcoetzee/sebastiancoetzee.com/_posts/2022-12-11-configuration-languages-a-balance-of-constraints.md

 ---
 layout: post
-title: 'Configuration Languages: Are Constaints Good?'
+title: 'Configuration Languages: A Balance of Constraints'
 ---

 Configuration is a topic that is often debated among software teams.
-It's one of those things that every engineer has an (often strong) opinion about and there isn't a definitive right or wrong answer.
-Even something as basic as the method for passing config to an application can lead to many differnt opinions.
+It's one of those issues that every engineer has an (often strong) opinion about and there isn't a definitive right or wrong answer.
+Even something as basic as the method for passing config to an application can be tough to agree on.

 Some prefer command-line arguments, others environment variable, some swear by passing config as a JSON file to the application, and belive it or not there's even one guy in my office who prefers XML.
-To illustrate my point, check out Microsoft's documentation on [ASP.NET Core configuration](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-7.0).
+To illustrate the point, check out Microsoft's documentation on [ASP.NET Core configuration](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-7.0).
 It's a "mere" 77-minute read according to Microsoft.

-Almost every organisation should be running multiple different instances of the same application.
+Almost every organisation should be running multiple different instances of the same application, with different configurations.
 There could be any number of reasons for this.
 Here are some real-world examples:

 - Different environments: dev, test, stage, and/or prod.
 - Data importers might have multiple instances, each consuming from a different Kafka partition in the same Kafka cluster.